Srishankar123/Portfolio/README.md

 ## 🛠️ Getting Started Locally

-Follow these steps to run the project on your machine:
+To run this project on your local machine:

 ### 🔹 Clone the Repository

 ```bash
 git clone https://github.com/Srishankar123/portfolio.git
 cd portfolio